0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 <summary>Is there a fee to use Swap API?</summary>

-No, the Swap API is free to use and is intended for public use.
-If you are an integrator who needs access higher rate limits, please fill out [Swap API Taker Integration Request Form](https://www.0x.org/#contact) to apply for a custom enterprise API endpoint.
+The Swap API is public and free to use.
+If you are an integrator who needs access higher rate limits, please check out our [entrprise option](https://0x.org/pricing).

 </details>